m3db/m3/docs/how_to/multi_node_hard_way.md

 Further, we assume you have hostnames configured correctly too. i.e. running `hostname` on a host in the cluster returns the hostname.
 E.g. running `hostname` on `m3db001-us-east` should return `m3db001-us-east`.

 ### Kernel
-m3dbnode uses a lot of mmap-ed files for performance, as a result, you might need to bump vm.max_map_count.
+`m3dbnode` uses a lot of mmap-ed files for performance, as a result, you might need to bump `vm.max_map_count`.
 We suggest setting this value to 262,144 when provisioning your VM, so you don’t have to come back and debug issues later.

 ## Config files
 We wouldn’t feel right to call this guide, “The Hard Way” and not require you to change some configs by hand.